 Cathay Life to ramp up overseas investments

-AIG sells Taiwan business, founds new territory branch
+sells Taiwan business, founds new territory branch

 Taiwan-based Shin Kong Life to add to its equities portfolio